benmarwick/au13uwgeoarchlab/README.md

 no punctuation that can be mistaken for a maths symbol (ie. no +, -, /. :, periods, etc.)

 Message: `...had status 1`
-Solution: You probably have your PDF file open and R cannot overwrite the file while it's open.
+Solution: A few possibilities...
+You may have your PDF file open and R cannot overwrite the file while it's open.
 Quit all your PDF files and try again.
+Or,you may have an exotic character in your text, like a degree symbol or letters with accents or diacritics that is causing encoding problems.
+Replace exotic characters with more standard ones and try again.

 Message: `... .Random.seed ...`
 Solution: Go to the location of your markdown file and delete the folders called